 -

-State Road 25 (US 27) from Shoreline Drive to Davis and Gaines Road and State Road 25 (US 27) from North of Tower Street to South of Tower Street: Construction project: Crews are reconstructing rigid pavement on State Road 25 (US 27) from north of Tower Street to south of Tower Street.
+SR 25 (US 27) from Shoreline Drive to Davis and Gaines Road and SR 25 (US 27) from North of Tower Street to South of Tower Street: Construction project: Crews are reconstructing rigid pavement on SR 25 (US 27) from north of Tower Street to south of Tower Street.
 Additionally, milling and resurfacing work is ongoing on US 27 from Shoreline Drive to Davis and Gaines Road.

-- Traffic has been shifted to the northbound side of the intersection for Phase Two.
+- Caution: New Traffic Pattern.
+Traffic has been shifted into Phase III to reopen the southbound lanes.
 Motorists should expect daytime and nighttime lane closures on both northbound and southbound lanes throughout the project limits.

 - Motorists should use caution in the area and watch for workers and equipment in the construction zone.